Ganderson264/Stroke_Prediction-/Fidel - Readme.md

-The original data contained 5,110 records in healthcare-dataset-stroke-data.csv
+The original data contained 5,110 records in healthcare-dataset-stroke-data.csv obtained from the Kaggle Website

 This data is organized by the following columns and values/value ranges:
 <ul>